-Lewknor C of E Primary School Charging for and Remissions for School Activities Policy January 2015 - Review January 2018 - Resources Committee
+Lewknor C of E Primary School Charging for and Remissions for School Activities Policy January 2018 - Review January 2020

 Lewknor Church of England Primary School believes that all our pupils should have an equal opportunity to benefit from school activities and visits (curricular and extracurricular) independent of their parents' financial means.
-This charging and remissions policy describes how we will do our best to ensure a good range of visits and activities is offered and, at the same time, try to minimise the financial barriers which may prevent some pupils taking full advantage of the opportunities.
+This charging and remissions policy describes how we will do our best to ensure a good range of visits and activities are offered and, at the same time, try to minimise the financial barriers which may prevent some pupils taking full advantage of the opportunities.